WeberJulian/AI-voice-chat/readme.md

 This is a simple react app that allows you to chat with an AI assistant using your voice.

-It uses `Whisper large v3` for transcription, `openchat 3.5 AWQ` for the AI assistant, and `XTTS v2` for text to speech.
+It uses `Whisper large v3` for transcription, `openchat 3.5 AWQ` for the AI assistant, and `XTTS v2` for text-to-speech.

-Its main feature is speech to speech latency, it more than halves the latency of the ChatGPT with voice demo video.
+Its main feature is speech-to-speech latency, it more than halves the latency of the ChatGPT with voice demo video.
 This repo runs on a single RTX 3090 GPU.

-No concurency is supported and the server is not optimized for production.
+No concurrency is supported and the project is not optimized production ready.
+It's also probably riddled with bugs so if you experience some, please open an issue or send a PR.

 ## Demo